zaxguo/zaxguo.github.io/_publications/2023/transkernel.md

 pub:            "USENIX Annual Technical Conference (USENIX ATC)"
 pub_date:       "2019"
 abstract: >-
   We present a novel OS model for heterogeneous multi-processors, which executes unmodified energy-consuming kernel code of a CPU on a microcontroller-like peripheral core.
 By combining DBT and emulation, a transkernel bridges ISA gaps and caters to core asymmetry with an inverse guest/host virtualization paradigm.
+Transkernel is inspired by various video game emulators.

-cover:          /assets/images/covers/sti-engine.png
+cover:          /assets/images/covers/transkernel.png
 authors:
 - Liwei Guo
 - Shuang Zhai